 Could be golfing, going to the movies, bowling, or something else that you must pay for before participating in or going to.
-Just like the hobby question, receiving a gift towards your favorite leisure activity can go far.
+Just like the hobby question, receiving a gift for your favorite leisure activity can go far.

 What are your favorite things?

 For me, it’s fun socks.
 For my friend, it’s stuffed teddy bears.
-Add some of your favorite things to have or collect on to your wish list.
+Add some of your favorite things to have or collect to your wish list.

 Where do you like to donate your time or money?